 Beginning in 1979 with the DAR Good Citizen of the Year Award, Mr. White has received numerous honors and awards over the years.
 He was awarded an academic scholarship in 1980 to Emory University, received artist grants from Arts in The Atlanta Project in 1993 and 1994, received an individual artist grant from the Georgia Council for the Arts in 1995, and an artist grant from the Arts Festival of Atlanta in 1996.

 He is a member of numerous professional associations including Alpha Psi Omega (a national thespian honor society), Alternate ROOTS, the Atlanta Coalition of Theatres, the Atlanta Dance Initiative, the Georgia Citizens for the Arts and the Atlanta Convention and Visitors Bureau Cultural Tourism Initiative.
-He has served on a number of peer review panels, including the Georgia Council for the Arts, the City of Atlanta Bureau of Cultural Affairs, South Carolina Arts Council and the Community/Artist Partnership Program, and is currently serving on the Board of Directors for Beacon Dance and is the Secretary of the Executive Committee of Alternate ROOTS.
+He has served on a number of peer review panels, including the Georgia Council for the Arts, the City of Atlanta Bureau of Cultural Affairs, South Carolina Arts Council and the Community/Artist Partnership Program.
+He has served on numerous organizational Boards, including the Executive Committee of Alternate ROOTS, The Decatur Arts Alliance and is currently serving on the Board of Directors for Beacon Dance.